smburdick/Adversarial_Generator/README.md

 We can include these adversarial images back into our train set to help improve model perforamnce.

-In this notebook we demo searching for adversarial examples in two different networks.
-The first is a binary classifier with two features and the other is a multi-class classifier on the infamous MNIST dataset.
+In this notebook we explore searching for adversarial examples with the [Z3 SMT Solver](https://ericpony.github.io/z3py-tutorial/guide-examples.html) as the core of our engine.
+The notebook includes two demos:
+1. Simple binary classifier with two features
+2. Multi-class classifier on the infamous [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database).

-This project is for McGill's Fall 2021 COMP597 Final Project.
+This project is for McGill University's Fall 2021 COMP597 Final Project.

 ## References